HeartBankAcademy/consensys-academy/README.md

 ### To Run
 ng serve
+(please note node_modules are not checked in so run *ng update* first)

 The app is now served on localhost:4200 (if you have metamask running it will interact with that else use ganache-cli)
+####Versions
+Versions i have tested with
+Angular CLI: 6.1.2
+Node: 8.11.3
+Angular: 6.1.1

 ### To Test
 start up ganache-cli from another terminal in project dir in same project dir run truffle compile truffle migrate truffle test

+If all ok should get 15 successful tests

+#### Versions
+Versions i have tested with
+Ganache CLI: v6.1.3 (ganache-core: 2.1.2)
+Truffle: v4.1.12 (core: 4.1.12)
+Solidity: v0.4.24 (solc-js)